snigdhasv/snigdhasv/README.md

 ✅ **Readable Code**:  I write code that’s more readable than your average IKEA manual
 🪲 **Bug Slayer**: I squash bugs so fast they file grievances
 🤝 **Team Player**: Collaboration > egos.
 If you can teach me something new, we’re already friends
-📚 **Forever Learner**: My Stack Overflow tab basically lives rent-free in my browser
+📚 **Forever Learner**: My Stack Overflow and ChatGPT tabs basically live rent-free in my browser

 ---